JohnTheApple3/JohnTheApple3/README.md

 linkedin: https://www.linkedin.com/in/johnapple3/

-or send a DM on instagram!
+or send a DM on Instagram! :)

 https://instagram.com/john.the.apple?igshid=MzNlNGNkZWQ4Mg==